KTheMan/kennyandmorgan.com/README.md

 - `admin.html` uses `/api/admin/*` routes for authentication, CRUD, and CSV import/export workflows.

 Use `admin.html` after logging in with `ADMIN_PASSWORD` to oversee RSVP statuses, edit guests, or bulk import CSV data (the importer accepts headers such as `fullName`, `groupId`, `isPrimary`, `mealChoice`, `dietaryNotes`, etc.).

+### Registry Cache & Fast Polling

+- Registry scrapers still power the data, but their results are written to SQLite via `db/registryCache.js`.
+- `REGISTRY_POLL_INTERVAL_MS` controls the slow cadence (defaults to 1 hour) for refreshing each store.
+- Every item tracks wanted and purchased quantities; if the upstream site omits them we retain the previously cached value.
+- When a guest clicks “View on …” we hit `POST /api/registry/items/:cacheId/fast-poll`, which:
+    1. Flags that item for accelerated polling for 30 minutes (`REGISTRY_FAST_POLL_DURATION_MS`).
+    2. The fast-poll worker re-fetches the store every `REGISTRY_FAST_POLL_INTERVAL_MS` (default 120s) while the flag is active.
+    3. The UI shows “Live refresh” for items currently in the fast lane.
+- Extra knobs: `REGISTRY_FAST_POLL_SWEEP_MS` (how often we look for candidates) and `REGISTRY_FAST_POLL_BATCH_LIMIT` (how many stores/items to refresh per sweep).

 ## Deployment